marnedo/parsimony_FFMA/handson_parsimony.md

 #> [1] 7894 7893
 ```

-To find out what are the topological differences of the two trees, we can look at the consensus from treeRA and treeSPR, using the command `consensus` function from `ape`.
+To find out what are the topological differences of the two trees, we can look at the strict consensus from treeRA and treeSPR, using the command `consensus` function from `ape`.

 ``` r